 Interested in knowing more?

 You’ve just read part 2 of our Beeston Street stories.
 Missed our first story?
 Catch up here.
-We’ll be keeping you up to date throughout the project, so bookmark our Garden Club page for regular updates.
+We’ll be keeping you up to date throughout the project, so bookmark our Gardens Group page for regular updates.
 We’ll also publish any new stories in our regular P&C newsletters.

 Interested in other ways of gardening?
 Here’s a recent article on urban rooftop gardens.
 Let us know of any great stuff you’re reading!